Dr-Kakashi/Hanabi-Examples/README.md

 # Hanabi Examples
 Hello!
-The goal of this is to show all of the Examples of Hanabi Conventions
+The goal of this is to show all of the Examples of Hanabi Hyphenated Conventions